Unstructured-IO/unstructured-api/README.md

 #### Gzipped files

-You can send gzipped file, and api will ungzip it.
+You can send gzipped file and api will un-gzip it.

 ```
 curl -X 'POST' \